 Pain during penetration may be associated with a range of factors, including:

 - Injury, trauma or irritation.
-This includes injury or irritation from an accident, pelvic surgery, female circumcision, episiotomy or a congenital abnormality.
+This includes injury or irritation from an accident, pelvic surgery, female circumcision or a cut made during childbirth to enlarge the birth canal (episiotomy).

 - Inflammation, infection or skin disorder.
 An infection in your genital area or urinary tract can cause painful intercourse.
 Eczema or other skin problems in your genital area also can be the problem.